Back to IBM Knowledge Hub

 Co-Founder @ Redress Compliance

-Fredrik Filipsson is the co-founder of Redress Compliance, a leading independent advisory firm specialising in Oracle, Microsoft, SAP, IBM, and Salesforce licensing.
-With over 20 years of experience in software licensing and contract negotiations, Fredrik has helped hundreds of organisations — including numerous Fortune 500 companies — optimise costs, avoid compliance risks, and secure favourable terms with major software vendors.
+Fredrik Filipsson is the co-founder of Redress Compliance, a leading independent advisory firm specializing in Oracle, Microsoft, SAP, IBM, and Salesforce licensing.
+With over 20 years of experience in software licensing and contract negotiations, Fredrik has helped hundreds of organizations, including numerous Fortune 500 companies, optimize costs, avoid compliance risks, and secure favorable terms with major software vendors.
 Fredrik built his expertise over two decades working directly for IBM, SAP, and Oracle, where he gained in-depth knowledge of their licensing programs and sales practices.
 For the past 11 years, he has worked as a consultant, advising global enterprises on complex licensing challenges and large-scale contract negotiations.

 View all posts →